feitgemel/Python-Code-Cool-Stuff/MusicGen/README.md

 <br/>

+You can find the link for the [tutorial](https://eranfeit.net/watch-a-song-composed-by-artificial-intelligence/) here.
-You can find the link for the [tutorial](https://youtu.be/zrDIY-JqNrU) here.
+You can find the link for the [Video tutorial](https://youtu.be/zrDIY-JqNrU) here.

 You can find more cool Python projects and tutorials in this [playlist]https://www.youtube.com/playlist?list=PLdkryDe59y4bxVvpexwR6PMTHH6_vFXjA)